Cyrus Avery: U.S. 60 vs. U.S. 62

 The Virginia Beach–Springfield route had been designated as U.S. 62 and actually terminated south of Galloway, Missouri at U.S. Highway 65.
 Kentucky would be the only state without a "0" highway.
 They countered Avery's US route by pushing for US 60 to run between Virginia Beach and Los Angeles; the Springfield to Chicago section could be "U.S. 60 North".
 Avery returned with "U.S. 60 South" for the Springfield–Virginia Beach alignment.
 Kentucky threatened to walk completely out of the new highway system (individual states could not be forced to participate in it).
 Finally, Kentucky offered a compromise: connect their highway with Avery's in Springfield and give their highway the number 60.
 Avery could have his Chicago–Los Angeles highway if he would accept the number 62 which was originally assigned to their road.
 Avery disliked the number 62, found out 66 was not used, and designated the Chicago–Los Angeles highway as U.S. 66.
 In 1926, the Federal Highway System was approved by Congress.
 With this done, Congress also de-certified all the old "association" highways.

 Avery and the U.S. 66 Association

 In 1927, Avery pushed for the creation of the U.S. Highway 66 Association to promote paving U.S. 66 and promote travel on the highway.
-He was elected Vice President in 1929.
+He was elected vice president in 1929, and recruited Lon Scott for to promote the new highway.
 He got a business connection in Springfield, Missouri appointed as president.
 In the 1930s, Avery would attempt to have himself elected president of the organization, but he never succeeded.